 - Inability to get/lack of a textbook or other course materials (note: intentionally adding a course late is not sufficient cause for failing to obtain necessary course materials)

 Refund petitions must be filed within one year of the start date of the course in question.
 To initiate a refund petition, please submit a Summer & Winter Session Course Appeal Form.
 Note: Refund petitions must be initiated in writing so that we can ensure process consistency and proper documentation; however, we are happy to answer general questions about the process by phone at 860-486-0465.

 Refund petitions are decided by the Summer & Winter Refund Petition Committee.
-Committee members represent both University and student interests and include appropriate staff from at least the following offices: the Summer & Winter Programs includes staff from the following offices in reviews of refund requests: University Advising; School, College, and program academic advisors; the Dean of Students Office, the Registrar.
-As necessary, the Committee draws on the expertise of staff from the Office of Student Financial Aid Services, the Bursar's Office, the Center for Students with Disabilities; instructors of record, Department Heads, UConn Regional Campus administrators; and others.
+Committee members represent both University and student interests and include appropriate staff from across University offices.
+As necessary, the Summer & Winter Programs includes staff from the following offices in reviews of refund requests: University Advising; School, College, and program academic advisors; the Dean of Students Office; the Registrar's Office; the Office of Student Financial Aid Services; the Bursar's Office; the Center for Students with Disabilities; instructors of record; Department and program Heads; UConn Regional Campus administrators; and others.
 Please contact our Office at email@example.com if you have not received an emailed update regarding your Refund Petition within 14 days of submitting your appeal form.
 All refund petitions are evaluated by this committee and the committee's decision is final.